AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/query-service.md

 Enter the following SQL queries in individual notebook cells.
 Execute a query by clicking on its cell followed by clicking the **[!UICONTROL play]** button.
 Successful query results or error logs are displayed below the executed cell.

 When a notebook is inactive for an extended period of time, the connection between the notebook and [!DNL Query Service] may break.
-In such cases, restart [!DNL JupyterLab] by clicking the **[!UICONTROL Power]** button located at the top right corner.
+In such cases, restart [!DNL JupyterLab] by clicking the **[!UICONTROL Restart]** button located at the top-right corner.

 ![](../images/jupyterlab/query/restart_button.png)